tciprague/qrInfo/temp.md

 - Kitchen and roof terrace is open 6:00-22:00
 - WiFi: Network : The clock inn guest
 - Password : ItsFunoClock
-###Below you’ll find a list of our do’s and don'ts
+### Below you’ll find a list of our do’s and don'ts
+- No SMOKING in the rooms, we have beautiful terrace for that (open till 22:00)
 - Check out by 10:00 (Please be on time, we do charge fee for a late check out)
 - Wear some form of clothing, nudity is fine in the shower even in your bed  but most people will feel uncomfortable if you walking around like that.
 - Use the bed that you are assigned, if you want to change bed please come to reception and we will do our best to accommodate you